 Pros & Cons of Having a First Look

-Written by Curator, Lisa of lisa kathan photography:
+Written and Photographed by Curator Lisa of lisa kathan photography:

 Whether or not to have a first look has plagued many-an-engaged couple since they’ve become more popular in recent years.
 But whether or not you should see one another before your ceremony depends on many factors.